 There are kilometres of trails that start paved and accessible before gradually becoming wilder – and you can just walk them by yourself if you like.
 But I would recommend booking this official tour so a guide can help point out all the interesting animals.

 One of the ways to get to Zealandia is to walk (about 20 minutes) from the top of the Wellington Cable Car.
 It leaves Lambton Quay in the city centre and is one of the city’s most treasured icons.

 The first tramway up the hill here started in 1902 and, in its first year, it did more than 425,000 passenger trips (clearly lots of people were sick of walking home up the hill!).

-The Wellington Cable Car runs every ten minutes throughout the day and a return ticket costs NZ$9.
+The Wellington Cable Car runs every ten minutes throughout the day and a return ticket costs NZ$11.
 There’s also a small museum at the top.

-There are heaps of things to do on Wellington’s waterfront, and you’ll find its a focus of a visit to the city.
+There are heaps of things to do on Wellington’s waterfront, and you’ll find it’s the focus of a visit to the city.
 It’s where you’ll find Te Papa, for instance, as well as some key museums that I’ll mention in the next section.

 The walkway that leads along the water’s edge doesn’t just take you to the main sights – it’s a sight in itself, and taking an hour or so to stroll along the path will give you some of the best views of Wellington and the water.